TomHadavizadeh/TeachingExample/README.md

-# Teaching Example: The square barrier potential
+# The square barrier potential

 This repository contains examples of the content I would include in a second year quantum mechanics course.
 This specifically focuses on the problem of the square barrier potential.
+I believe the material should be
+- **Modern:** utlise up-to-date tools such as python to enhance learning.
+- **Mixed media:** ensure that a range of materials are provided.
+- **Heuristic:** give students the change to actively learn

 ## Preparation work
 Students would be expected to prepare for their class ahead of time.
 This would include reading class notes, watching explantory videos and reading specific sections from course textbooks.
-For this example I have chosen to begin the notes with the slightly simpler problem of the step potential, before moving on the the square barrier potential.
+For this example I have chosen to begin the notes with the slightly simpler problem of the *step potential*, before moving on the the square barrier potential.
 I felt this introduces some of the concepts in a simpler system, so that once the students learn about the square barrier potential they are more well prepared.

 ### 1. Course notes